 It’s important to know that your score isn’t permanent.
 If you have a low score, you can try the previous tips to raise it and improve your future financial opportunities.
 But, how do you get funding in the meantime?

-Anyone who is wondering if you can you get a loan with bad credit can rest easy knowing that there are funding options out there.
-A bad credit loan is designed as a funding alternative for owners that don’t fit the strict criteria of traditional financial institutions.
+Anyone who is wondering if you can you get funding with bad credit can rest easy knowing that there are funding options out there.
+A bad credit funding is designed as a funding alternative for owners that don’t fit the strict criteria of traditional financial institutions.
 They don’t have significant assets or collateral to use for security.
 They don’t have a spotless credit history.
 This funding option allows you to dodge these obstacles so that you can help out your business as quickly as possible.

 It’s one of the best short term funding options that you could get as a small business owner.
 You could use it for goals like upgrading machinery, purchasing inventory or maintaining cash-flow without hurting your credit score.
 If anything, it will enhance your score.